YouTube Partner Programme for MCN affiliates

 Join the YouTube Partner Programme as an MCN-affiliate

-As a member of the YouTube Partner Programme, you'll gain access to new features when they're available, such as revenue sharing on eligible third-party content in your video (e.g. cover songs or videos that use music).
+As a member of the YouTube Partner Programme, you'll gain access to new features as they become available.

 You'll receive a notification in your Creator Studio Dashboard, indicating that you're all set to review and accept the YouTube Partner Programme terms.
 Go to your Creator Studio and follow the on-screen instructions to get started.